expo/fyi/prebuild-cleanup.md

 ## Using `.gitignore` to ignore files instead of deleting and reverting

 In addition to the values added to your existing `.gitignore`, you may want to add entries for both `ios` and `android` to ignore those directories entirely.

-> ⚠️ Note that you may encounter issues when using EAS Build with `ios` and `android` directories in your project if your `workflow` is set to `managed`, if the values in the native projects don't match those in your app config.
-Work is in progress to solve this, part of the solution will be to detect if the projects are ignored by source control.